What does it cost to Drywall a house?

 Material costs being around $300 - $350, that would leave less than $400 for labor.
 For a journeyman who does good quality work, $400 is not going to be quite enough.
 Depending on the style of texture and other features, this project will probably cost upwards of $1,100 to $1,300.

 What you can keep in mind when examining a contractor's quote is that each journeyman tradesman will expect to make between $200 and $300 per day.
 Less skilled helpers will not make the same wage but they will expect at least twelve to sixteen dollars per hour depending on wages in the local area.
 Because of these expectations, a small remodel job will quote at a much higher square footage rate than an entire house.

 Get more than one quote.

-Use good judgment when deciding who to hire as it can make a big difference in the details of the finished product.
-Checking references from friends and others is a good way to judge a company.
-A company's reputation is best appreciated after they finish a project and hard to grasp beforehand.
+A company's reputation is best appreciated after they finish a project.
+The way they follow-up on challenges faced during the project speaks volumes.
+It is understandably difficult to know exactly how a company will perform.
 Therefore, it is good to talk to those who have used the company in question to understand what the entire experience will be including the quality of the final product.

 Estimate Board Count